katcipis/sophia/notes/xp-explained.md

 a deadline, it is not a precise representation of what will happen on the future, it is a snapshot of what you think with the knowledge you have now.

 In the end I strongly agree.
-There is no problem with using points too, if you want too.
+There is no problem with using points too, if you want to.
 But if you **NEED** to use points because every time you use time everyone understands it as a deadline them your organizations have some serious issues (communication, trust, etc), so you really need to address these problems instead of masking them with points and poker stuff :-).